jwang-c/Postprocessing-using-LCuts/README.md

 The [post_processing_using_lcuts.m](post_processing_using_lcuts.m) file introduces the whole algorithm.
 Other detailed instructions can be found in each function.

-Currently, most parameters are chosen based on the image and bacterial cell information.
+Currently, parameters are chosen based on the image and bacterial cell information.
 Please look out for later updates for further information.

 A Matlab version of R2018a or higher might be required.

-The code is currenly private, but it will be public soon!
+The source code is currenly private, but it will be public soon!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details